kinecosystem/kin-ecosystem-sdk-docs/docs/intro.md

 ![](/kin-ecosystem-sdk-docs/img/marketplace.png)

+### The Kin Ecosystem Server

+The Kin Ecosystem Server handles SDK requests from client apps.
+This includes the following tasks:

+The Kin Ecosystem Server
+The Kin Ecosystem Server handles SDK requests from client apps.
+This includes the following tasks:

+* Creating user accounts.
+* Funding user accounts with an initial balance.
+* Performing earn and spend actions.
+* Managing and store transaction history, including the required blockchain management tasks.
+* Retrieving user balances.

+Only apps with access credentials can direct requests to the Kin Ecosystem Server.

 ### Earn
 Earn offer is where the user can get compensated with Kin for an effort he put to complete a task in a app, or for a digital asset that he might created.